-Language Sets the language for the On-Screen Display (OSD) menus. • Network (MX825ST/MW826ST): Allows you to make following settings: Standby Settings Enable Network Standby Mode Allows the projector to provide the network function in standby mode.
-Switch to Normal Standby Mode Allows the projector to disable the network function after a set period of time after it enters standby mode.
-For instance, if 20 min is selected, the projector is able to provide the network function for 20 minutes after it enters standby mode.
-When 20 minutes is up, the projector enters normal standby mode. • Monitor Out: Allows the projector to output a VGA signal when it is in standby mode and the PC I jack and the MONITOR OUT jack are correctly connected to devices. can play sound when in correctly connected to h (MW809ST/MX825ST/MW826ST): The projector is in standby mode and the corresponding jacks are devices.
-Press $\blacktriangleleft/\triangleright$ to choose the source that you wish to an page 17 for how to make the connection.
-Packground • Background: Sets th e background color for the projector.
-Background Settings Splach Scroop: Allows you to coloct which logo acroop will be did • Menu Type: Switche s to the Basic OSD menu.
-Menu Settings • Menu Display Time your last key press. : Sets the length of time the OSD will remain active after • Mute: Temporarily turns off the sound.
-Audio • Volume : Adjusts the sound level.
-Settings (MW809ST/ MX825ST/ MW826ST) • Power On/Off Ring Tone : Turns on or off the ring tone when the projector is in startup and shutdown process. ver On/Off Ring Tone is setting On or Off here.
-Setting the sound level will not affect the Power On/Off Ring Tone.
+Language Sets the language for the On-Screen Display (OSD) menus. • Standby Mode: Sets the standby mode for the projector.
+Standby Settings Audio Pass Through: The projector can play sound when it is in standby mode and the corresponding jacks are correctly connected to devices.
+Choose the source that you wish to use.
+See Connection on page 19 for how to make the connection.
+Background • Background: Sets the background color for the projector.
+Background Settings Splash Screen: Allows you to select which logo screen will be displayed during projector start-up. • Menu Type: Switches to the Basic OSD menu.
+Menu Settings • Menu Display Time: Sets the length of time the OSD will remain active after your last key press. • Mute: Temporarily turns off the sound. • Volume : Adjusts the sound level.
+Audio Settings • Power On/Off Ring Tone : Turns on or off the ring tone when the projector is in startup and shutdown process.
+The only way to change Power On/Off Ring Tone is setting On or Off here.
+Setting the sound mute or changing the sound level will not affect the Power On/Off Ring Tone .

-• Closed Caption Enable: Activates the function by selecting On when the selected input signal carries closed captions.
-Closed Caption (MX825ST/ MW826ST) Captions: An on-screen display of the dialogue, narration, and sound effects of TV programs and videos that are closed captioned (usually marked as "CC" in TV listings). • Caption Version: Selects a preferred closed captioning mode.
-To view captions, select CCI, CC2, CC3, or CC4 (CCI displays captions in the primary language in your area).
 Returns all settings to the factory preset values.
-Factory Default The following settings will still remain: Keystone, Projector Installation, Lamp Timer, High Altitude Mode, Security Settings, Baud Rate.
-Reset System n Returns all of the adjustments you've made for the System menu to the factory preset values.
+Factory Default The following settings will not be reset: Projector Installation , High Altitude Mode , Baud Rate , and Security Settings .
+Reset System Returns all of the adjustments you've made for the System menu to the factory preset values.